liusynevolab/CHYRON-entropycalc/README.md

 # CHYRON-entropycalc

-To calculate Shannon entropy from amplicon sequencing of the CHYRON locus:
+To calculate Shannon entropy from amplicon sequencing of the CHYRON locus, as in Figure S4b:

 For each sample, download the "aligned" file from the CHYRON-NGS pipeline.
 You will also need the ref file from that pipeline.